Team-Unthinkables/FinReport-Stock-Earnings/README.md

   - Reports use conditional styling: bullet labels are blue, while key numeric values (e.g., "1%", "0.5%") are highlighted in green (for positive effects) or red (for negative effects).

 - **Logging & Visualization:**
-  - Detailed logging is implemented (row counts, class distributions, raw prediction statistics, confusion matrices, and target return distributions) to aid in debugging and performance analysis.
+  - Detailed logging is implemented (row counts, raw prediction statistics, target return distributions) to aid in debugging and performance analysis.
-  - Terminal output includes a tabular summary of both regression and classification metrics.
+  - Terminal output includes a tabular summary of regression metrics.
-  - Heatmaps of metrics (MSE, RMSE, MAE; AUC, AUPR) are generated and saved as images for visual performance analysis.
+  - Heatmaps of metrics (MSE, RMSE, MAE, R²) are generated and saved as images for visual performance analysis.
-  - Prediction distribution visualizations help analyze how well predictions match ground truth labels.
+  - Prediction distribution visualizations help analyze how well predictions match ground truth values.
+  - Aggregate visualizations provide a comprehensive overview of model performance across all stocks.

 - **Modular Design:**
   The code is organized into modules for data loading, preprocessing, model definition, training, evaluation, sentiment analysis, extra factor computation, risk modeling, hyperparameter tuning, and report generation.